-When we created Sirens, we created something different: something smart, something friendly, something inclusive.
+When we created Sirens, we created something boldly aspirational: something smart, something friendly, something inclusive.
 Something that is as much a community as it is a conference.
 An inviting space full of respect, brilliance, and inspiration, where people both speak and listen, and where many people now feel at home.

-In order to foster that community, we include elements in Sirens such as our Thursday afternoon tea and our keynote addresses that bring all attendees together, often over a shared meal.
+In order to foster that community, we include elements in Sirens such as our keynote addresses that bring all attendees together, often over a shared meal.
 These elements raise Sirens’s costs significantly.

-We’re asking for your help.
+We’re here to ask for your help.
 Each year, Sirens covers that monetary gap by raising funds, in three ways, from those who can perhaps provide a bit more support.
 These funds go directly to covering Sirens’s costs, and are critical to our ability to continue providing registrations at lower prices so that our community can continue to flourish.

-We hope that you’ll consider supporting Sirens this year in one of the following ways.
+We hope that you’ll consider supporting Sirens this year in one or more of the following ways.

 Each year, thousands of dollars of the costs of presenting Sirens are offset by monetary donations, in amounts ranging from $5 to $1,500.
 The donors are members of the Sirens community, friends and family, and even strangers who simply believe in our mission of providing a space to discuss and debate the remarkable, diverse women of fantasy literature.
 All monetary donations go directly toward the elements of Sirens that provide immediate value for attendees: catering, t-shirts, registration bags, audiovisual equipment, event insurance, and so forth.
 (In fact, it’s worth noting that Sirens does not incur many of the indirect expenses that most events incur, such as salaries or office space rental, as our staff are volunteers who not only donate their time, but also use their personal computers, cellphones, and living space to plan Sirens.)